tinjohn/OncaPflege_moodle/README.md

 - [moodle.org](https://moodle.org/plugins/theme_learnr)

 ### preset
-- learnR default with some adjustments for [OCP](./presets/OCP%20LearnR.scss)
+- learnR default with some adjustments for [OCP](./presets)
-- add icons to pix directory, necessary for some highlighting layouts
+- add icons to pix directory of the theme, necessary for some highlighting layouts

 ### layout
 - coursetilestyle : Tile Style Four w/course summary